ez0130/ez0130/README.md

 •	Designed, built, and maintained data pipelines and ETL processes

 •	Developed and maintain data warehouse and data lake solutions

 •	Using BigQuery connector and PostgreSQL in python, built data pipelines and ETL Processes

 •	Monitored and troubleshoot data pipelines and systems

-•	Have a Experience with AWS EB2 and DataBricks
+•	Had a Experience with AWS EB2 and DataBricks

 •	Used Git and Github for branch process and pull request experience

 •	Created pipeline to get stock price and sentimental score into Postgresql database

 •	Used nltk library for NLP and sentiment analysis.

 • Developed and maintained code to pull and push data via API calls

 •	Good understanding of the organization’s goals and objectives and social science research methodology

 •	Proven analytical and problem-solving abilities

 ## Education

 ### Sejong Cyber University  - Seoul, South Korea